shakacode/bootstrap-sass-loader-example/README.md

 2. Clone both this project and https://github.com/justin808/bootstrap-sass-loader
 3. Use the npm link command per step #1 (see article)
 4. Make some changes in the loader, put in some print statements maybe, then run `gulp webpack` to invoke the loader.
-5. Then run `gulp build` and open the resulting file dist/index.html in the browser.
+5. Then run `gulp build && open dist/index.html` and  the resulting file dist/index.html in the browser.

 Referencing the github version of bootstrap-sass-loader
 =======================================================